Kvnbbg/au-garage/README.md

 This project operates under a bespoke license, tailored for both commercial purposes and development flexibility.
 For more information, refer to [LICENSE.md](https://github.com/Kvnbbg/au-garage/LICENSE.md).

+## Additional Resources 📁

+### STUDI Folder

+The STUDI folder contains essential resources for exam preparation, including:

+- **Study Guide**
+- **Flowcharts & Diagrams**

 ## Contact Us

 Should you have any inquiries, suggestions, or wish to contribute, feel free to open an issue in our GitHub repository.
-Your input is invaluable to us.
+Your input is invaluable to us at contact@kvnbbg.fr.

 Thank you for exploring Garage V. Parrot's web application project.